A Filcro Media Staffing Presidential Case History

 The capacity to identify an executive who could maintain greater controls and optimize return by bringing in-house what was currently out-sourced would be essential.

-Establishing cross-functional real estate and facility teams in such a diverse media and entertainment conglomerate where motion picture studio, TV Network, publishing, venue entertainment, office space, industrial and raw land all came into play required a strong strategic leader with broad real estate acumen and experience through acquisition, management, leasing, construction, merging and divesting assets to optimize the portfolio at all times.
+Establishing cross-functional real estate and facility teams in such a diverse media and entertainment conglomerate where motion picture studio, TV Network, publishing, venue entertainment, office space, industrial and raw land all came into play requiring a strong strategic leader with broad real estate acumen and experience through acquisition, management, leasing, construction, merging and divesting assets to optimize the portfolio.

-This President would have to report into one of the most dynamic and noted media chairman in the world.
+This President would be reporting into one of the most dynamic and noted media chairman in the world.
 The succession plan required an executive capable of managing a substantial portfolio with the complete approval of a demanding board of directors in one of the world’s most respected publicly held media and entertainment conglomerates.